MonarchStore/monarchs/README.md

 # KingDB #
-A hierarchical, in-memory data store with a RESTful API.
+A hierarchical, NoSQL, in-memory data store with a RESTful API.

 ## What is a hierarchical data store? ##
 A hierarchical data store is a service which facilitates CRUD actions on data organized in predefined structures with parent-child relationships.